Richard Morrison (ambassador): Life

-On 17 July 1537, he became prebendary of Yatminster in Salisbury Cathedral, and derived benefit from the Dissolution of the Monasteries.
+On 17 July 1537, he became prebendary of Yetminster in Salisbury Cathedral, and derived benefit from the Dissolution of the Monasteries.
 He received the mastership of the hospitals of St. James's, Northallerton, Yorkshire, and St. Wulstan, Worcester, with other monastic grants.
 The King in 1541 is said to have given him the library of the Carmelites in London.

 In 1546 Morison went as ambassador to the Hanseatic League.
 On Henry VIII's death he was furnished with credentials to the king of Denmark, and ordered by the council to announce Edward VI's accession.
 On 8 May 1549, he was made a commissioner to visit the university of Oxford, and before June 1550 was knighted.
 In 1550 Morison replaced Sir Philip Hoby as Ambassador to the Emperor.

 Setting off in July, he went with Roger Ascham as his secretary, the two reading Greek every day together.
 His despatches to the council were long, but Morison found time to travel in Germany with Ascham, who published in 1553 an account of their experiences in A Report of the Affaires of Germany.
 The emperor frequently remonstrated through Morison about the treatment of the Princess Mary; and he did not altogether like Morison, who was in the habit reading Bernard Ochino's Sermons or Machiavelli to his household 'for the sake of the language.'

 After Edward's death, Morison was revoked as ambassador.
 On 5 August 1553 he and Sir Philip Hoby received a recall for a political gaffe: they had alluded to Guilford Dudley as king in a letter to the council.
-The next year Morison withdrew to Strasburg with Sir John Cheke and Anthony Cooke, and spent his time in study under Peter Martyr, whose patron he had been at Oxford.
-He was at Brussels early in 1555, and is said also to have passed into Italy, but he died at Strasburg on 17 March 1556.
+The next year Morison withdrew to Strasbourg with Sir John Cheke and Anthony Cooke, and spent his time in study under Peter Martyr, whose patron he had been at Oxford.
+He was at Brussels early in 1555, and is said also to have passed into Italy, but he died at Strasbourg on 17 March 1556.

 Morison died a rich man, and had begun to build the mansion of Cashiobury in Watford, Hertfordshire.